SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 Keynote Speaker for the American Montessori National Convention in Philadelphia.
 And National Association of Independent Schools Ford Fellows Retreat in Chicago.
 And spoke at Montessori and private schools across the country.

-Speaker for Communities in Schools luncheon in Miami.
+Speaker for Communities in Schools Luncheon in Miami.

 “Finally, we have a major-league success book written by a woman!”—Karin Klenke, Ph.D.
 Jepson School of Leadership Studies, The University of Richmond.
 Author of Women in Leadership.